protocoldaemon-sec/Kali-mcp-server/README.md

 #### Configuration for [5ire](https://github.com/nanbingxyz/5ire) Desktop Application:
 - Simply add an MCP with the command `python3 /absolute/path/to/mcp_server.py http://LINUX_IP:5000` and it will automatically generate the needed configuration files.

+## 🔮 Future Possibilities / Use Cases

+There are more possibilites that described since the AI can now execute commands on the terminal.
+Here are some example:

+- Memory forensics using Volatility
+  - Automating memory analysis tasks such as process enumeration, DLL injection checks, and registry extraction from memory dumps.

+- Disk forensics with SleuthKit
+  - Automating evidence acquisition and analysis from disk images, timeline generation, file carving, and hash comparisons.

 ## ⚠️ Disclaimer: